aravindmunna/hello-world-react-and-typescript-book/React.md

 If you want to improve performance of rendering you should define shouldComponentUpdate to short circuit rendering on components that should not re-render based on comparison of previous and next props and state.
 If you use immutable data structures, like [immutable.js](https://facebook.github.io/immutable-js/), for props and state, this comparison becomes trivial since you don't have to do deep comparison of immutable objects.

 If React determines that it should render it will render a virtual DOM.
 React compares the virtual DOM from the previous render with the current render to decide what has to actually be updated in the device's DOM.
+To help React efficiently compare DOM versions you can give child elements a `key` attribute with a value that is unique among its siblings.
 It is much more efficient for React to update the virtual DOM made of JavaScript objects than say a browser DOM.
 If changes are found React will [reconcile](https://facebook.github.io/react/docs/reconciliation.html) the DOM to make the minimum number of changes to the device's DOM.

 ##React Component Props and State